SvenBroeckling/phasesix-rulebook/published/magic_en.md

 >
 > She rolls a result of 3,4,5,5,3,1.
 Thus, she has achieved 2 successes, which are added to the *Power* of the spell.
 She thus heals 3 wounds.

+### Side effects

+Magic is unstable, and side effects can occur.
+Whenever a spell roll shows exactly **two ones**, side effects occur, regardless of whether the spell succeeds or fails.

+* The exact effects on the spell are in the hands of the game master.
+There can be small deviations from the description, but also a complete reversal.
+* Side effects affect magic storages.
+These have a chance to explode if there are side effects near them.
+If side effects occur in the immediate vicinity of a magic storage, a d6 is rolled for each arcana stored in the magic storage.
+The magic store loses one arcana for every 1 that is rolled.
+The explosion causes **3 hits of 2 wounds each and pierce 1** to all characters within 3 steps for each arcana.
+Cover and armor apply as usual.

+### Magic Duel

+In some of the following rules, **Magical Duel** is a rule used.
+Mages may engage in a magical duel.

+If the duel is initiated by a mage, the challenged mage must agree to the duel or it will not occur.
+There is no effect if a duel is refused.
+The duel takes place exclusively in the mind, no physical actions are required.

+To adopt spells, no consent to a magical duel is required, the test is simply rolled.

+To perform a magical duel, both opponents cast on their **spellcasting ability**.
+The contestant with the most successes wins the duel.
+The loser takes the difference in successes direct wounds.
+Protection and cover do not prevent wounds in this case.

+### Taking over other people's spells

+If a spell is active, it can be taken over by a mage.
+To do this, a **magic duel** is performed, whereby the mage casts against the **spellcasting value** of the mage who performed the spell.
+If the duel is successful, the spell is now under control of the taker, and can be **dropped**, for example.

+### Redirecting spells

+Own spells can be redirected as long as they are active.
+Redirecting a spell requires an action, and a roll on the **casting skill**.
+It costs 1 arcana to redirect a spell to another target.
+The target here must be a valid target for the spell.
+Thus, a spell with a range of 0 (touch) cannot be redirected to a distant target.

+### Magic and armor

+Wearing armor does not directly hinder the casting of magic.
+Neither the material of the armor, nor the design of the armor type have any influence on the casting of spells.
+However, armor that greatly restricts the freedom of movement may cause difficulties in necessary gestures of execution.

+Armor of the **Heavy Armor** type increases the minimum casting roll when casting spells by its **encumbrance**.

 ### Magic artifacts